Home › United Healthcare Patients

 We remain in network with every other major insurance carrier, as well as participate with Medicare, Medicaid and all other government payers.
 Dedicated members of our billing team are available to help appeal any claims that have been denied, address any financial hardships, and work with patients on a case by case basis.

-Importantly, make your voice heard to your representatives!
+Make your voice heard to your representatives!
 If your appeals to UHC are denied, please escalate your concerns to Commissioner of Insurance Mike Causey and the Department of Insurance (DOI).
 They are here to protect North Carolinians from these kinds of business tactics against patients.
 By law, under North Carolina statute, protections are in place for patients with Out of Network charges.
 The Department of Insurance to date has helped us resolve hundreds of claims.